 Treatment for womb cancer

-Your treatment depends on the type of womb cancer you have, how large it is and whether it has spread.
+Your treatment depends on several factors.
+These include what type of womb cancer you have, how big it is, whether it has spread (the stage) and the grade.
 It also depends on your general health.
-The main treatment is surgery.
-After surgery, or if surgery isn't possible, you might have chemotherapy, radiotherapy or a combination of treatments.

 Preparing for treatment and life afterwards (prehabilitation)